July 2009 Ürümqi riots

-Rioting began following the Shaoguan incident, where false accusations of rape of a Han woman by Uyghur men led to a brawl between ethnic Han and Uyghur factory workers in Shaoguan, resulting in the deaths of 2 Uyghurs who were both from Xinjiang.
-The Chinese central government alleges that the riots themselves were planned from abroad by the World Uyghur Congress (WUC) and its leader Rebiya Kadeer, while Kadeer denies fomenting the violence in her fight for Uyghur "self-determination".
+Rioting began following the Shaoguan incident, where false accusations of rape of a Han woman by Uyghur men led to a brawl between ethnic Han and Uyghur factory workers in Shaoguan, resulting in the deaths of two Uyghurs who were both from Xinjiang.
+The Chinese government claimed that the riots were planned from abroad by the World Uyghur Congress (WUC) and its leader Rebiya Kadeer.
+Kadeer denies fomenting the violence.

-Chinese media coverage of the Ürümqi riots was extensive and was compared favourably by foreign media to that of the unrest in Tibet in 2008.
 When the riots began, telephone and internet connections within Xinjiang were cut off.
 In the weeks that followed, official sources reported that over 1,000 people were arrested and detained; Uyghur-run mosques were temporarily closed.
 The communication limitations and armed police presence remained in place as of January 2010.
 By November 2009, over 400 individuals faced criminal charges for their actions during the riots.
-9 were executed in November 2009.
+Nine were executed in November 2009.
 According to China News Service, they were executed for crimes such as murder or arson.
 By February 2010, at least 26 had received death sentences.